amkherad/ShellScript/README.md

 return $"Hello World {dateValue}";
 ```

-* You can use both single quote or double quote.
-(Both are string, ShellScript has no character data type)
+* You can use both single quote or double quote. (both are strings, ShellScript has no character data type)
 * String escaping is exactly like C#.
 * Concatenating constant strings will generate a concatenated constant string.
 * You can use multiplication operator on one decimal and one string to repeat the string.